 Paul’s birthplace, Tarsus in Cilicia, a district of Asia Minor lying on the main trade route between East and West, was a cosmopolitan university city, which had been the home of famous Stoic philosophers.
 Paul was proud of his native city and manifested his debt to its Greek culture in his command of idiomatic Greek, in the occasional use of philosophical terms, and in a wealth of metaphors drawn from city life.
 He was proud, too, of the Roman citizenship inherited from his father; he used his Roman name Paulus in preference to his Jewish name Saul, and he found in the world empire of Rome a model for his later faith in a universal Christian commonwealth.
 Yet his formal education must have been strictly Jewish.
 He grew up with a knowledge of Hebrew and under the scrupulous regimen of the Pharisees, a religious and political Jewish party that emphasized moral purity and reinterpreted the Torah, or Law, according to the needs of the time.
 His subsequent conversion never robbed him of his pride in the ancestral traditions absorbed in childhood.

-The notion that Paul had an unhappy adolescence, tortured by religious doubts and an uneasy conscience, is based on a misunderstanding of the Letter of Paul to the Romans, chapter 7.
+The notion that Paul had unhappy adolescence, tortured by religious doubts and uneasy conscience, is based on a misunderstanding of the Letter of Paul to the Romans, chapter 7.
 Though in the guise of autobiography, this chapter is a Christian analysis of religious legalism.
 Paul’s explicit references to his early life are free from any suggestion of inner struggle.
 He excelled all his contemporaries in his zeal for the Law of Moses, and by its standards his life was blameless.
 Ks picture -in Romans, chapter 2, verses 17-20- of the pious Jew exulting in the Law, proud of his God, confident of being the guide to the blind, is a self-portrait.

 According to Acts, Paul was trained as a rabbi under Gamaliel 1, a renowned teacher of the Law, and this is borne out by his frequent use of rabbinic methods of exegesis (i.e. interpretation of a scriptural text) and his knowledge of Midrashic legends (i.e. commentaries or explanations of a scriptural text in the form of edifying lessons).
-Like most rabbis be also learned a trade -tent making- by which throughout his missionary career he was regularly to earn his own living.
+Like most rabbis be also learned a trade -tent-making- by which throughout his missionary career he was regularly to earn his own living.
 It is unlikely that he ever met Jesus.
 In Jerusalem, however, he learned enough about Jesus to regard him as a menace to Pharisaic Judaism, for Paul first appears on the scene of history as a persecutor of the Christian Church.
 In the judgment of Paul the Pharisee, Jesus chapter 15.
 Acts, chapter 11, mentions an earlier visit of Paul and Barnabas to Jerusalem to deliver a relief fund for a famine that occurred probably in AD 46, and it is best to assume that they took advantage of that occasion to lay their plans before their Jerusalem colleagues.
 Shortly after this Peter visited Antioch.
 One question that had not been discussed at Jerusalem was the relationship between Jewish and Gentile Christians in the new community.
 Jews were forbidden by their Law to eat with Gentiles.
 The Church at Antioch had been disregarding this rule and holding common meals and Eucharists until a protest came from James that this practice at Antioch was making things difficult and even dangerous for the church in Jerusalem.
 The Jewish members, including Peter and Barnabas, accordingly abandoned their liberalism for fear of Jewish reprisals against the mother church.
 According to Galatians, it was left for Paul to show his mettle by insisting that not only church unity but the very truth of the gospel was at stake.

 First Missionary Journey

 Paul and Barnabas, accompanied by Barnabas’ cousin John Mark, now set out for Cyprus on a preaching tour, beginning at Salamis, the principal city of the island, and ending at Paphos, the seat of government, where they had an encouraging interview with the governor, Sergius Paulus.
 They then crossed to the mainland and landed at Perga (Perge, Turkey).
 There, to Paul’s annoyance, Mark left the party for home.
 Paul himself was ill, probably with an attack of the recurrent illness that in II Corinthians he called his thorn in the flesh.
-He had to change his plans (presumably, in view of his later history, he already had his sights on Ephesus, an ancient Ionian city in western Asia Minor) and go to recuperate in the more healthful uplands of Anatolia, or Asia Minor.
+He had to change his plans (presumably, given his later history, he already had his sights on Ephesus, an ancient Ionian city in western Asia Minor) and go to recuperate in the more healthful uplands of Anatolia, or Asia Minor.
 This reconstruction of events is known as the South Galatia theory – i.e. that Galatians was written to the churches founded during the mission of Acts, chapters 13 and 14-in contrast to a North Galatia theory that is no longer held by many scholars.

 The Galatian mission started in the Roman colony of Pisidian Antioch (Yalvac, Turkey), where the missionaries preached in the synagogue until Jewish hostility first compelled them to turn to the Gentiles and finally drove them from the city.
 Their visit to Iconium (Konya, Turkey) followed the same pattern.
 At Lystra (Hatunsaray, Turkey) they were first mistaken for local gods, but subsequently, Paul was stoned and left for dead.
 Yet, after reaching Derbe (the site is disputed), they were able to retrace their steps and revisit the churches they had founded before returning to Syrian Antioch.